UVerify-io/uverify-ui/CONTRIBUTING.md

 3. **Sign the CLA**
    All contributors must sign the **Contributor License Agreement (CLA)** before their contributions can be merged.
 This ensures that the project remains open and accessible to everyone.

+   - You can review the CLA [here](./CLA.md) in the repository.
+   - To sign the CLA, visit **[CLA Assistant](https://cla-assistant.io/)**.
+The bot will guide you through the signing process when you open a pull request.

 4. **Pull Requests**

    - Fork the repository and create a new branch for your changes.